SB-599

 Summary

-Senator Caballero's atmospheric river forecasting legislation expands California's water management capabilities by requiring the Department of Water Resources to incorporate experimental seasonal and subseasonal forecasting tools into its existing research program.
-The bill adds these longer-range prediction requirements to the department's Atmospheric Rivers Research and Forecast Improvement Program, which develops methods to anticipate and respond to these concentrated bands of Pacific moisture that deliver up to half of California's annual precipitation.
+Senator Caballero's atmospheric river forecasting legislation expands California's water management capabilities by requiring the Department of Water Resources to incorporate experimental seasonal and subseasonal prediction tools into its existing research program.
+The bill adds these longer-range forecasting requirements to the department's Atmospheric Rivers Research and Forecast Improvement Program, which currently focuses on improving predictions of these moisture-laden weather systems that deliver up to half of California's annual precipitation.

 Key Dates